google/docsy/userguide/content/en/docs/adding-content/diagrams-and-formulae/index.md

 {{< /tab >}}
 {{< /tabpane >}}

-You can also enable sitewide rendering support for Markmap mindmaps inside the Docsy theme.
-To do so, update your `config.toml`/`config.yaml`/`config.json`:
+You can also enable site-wide rendering support for Markmap mindmaps inside the Docsy theme.
+To do so, update your `hugo.toml`/`hugo.yaml`/`hugo.json`:

 {{< tabpane >}}
 {{< tab header="Configuration file:" disabled=true />}}